 Being active in an online community can gain you recognition as a social media photographer, a kickstart for your career.
 By interacting with people, observing the works of others, you can get a lot of new inspirations for your content.

-Following the news via social media, you can stay updated with recent trends and incorporate them into your work.
+Following the news via social media, you can stay updated with recent trends and incorporate them into your Social Media Photography.